pola-rs/polars/README.md

 * [lazy py-polars notebook](examples/lazy_py-polars.ipynb)

 ## Performance
 Polars is written to be performant.
-Below are some comparisons with the (also very fast) Pandas DataFrame library.
+Below are some comparisons with pandas and pydatatable DataFrame library **(lower is better)**.

 #### GroupBy
 ![](pandas_cmp/img/groupby10_.png)